 The towing of a vehicle from the campus may occur any time a vehicle has no parking permit.
 All towing enforcement for regional campuses must be referred to the local campus director, the operations administrator, or their designee, who will work with the Public Safety Department on appropriate action.

 Complimentary valet parking is available for NSU patients, NSU students and employees who are Sanford L. Ziff Health Care Center and Dental Clinic patients.
 Valet tickets will be validated in the doctor’s office, and tickets that are NOT validated will be assessed a flat fee of $20 (fee subject to change).

 NSU students and faculty and staff members who utilize rideshare services or receive deliveries must direct them to designated rideshare areas or appropriate facility receiving areas.

 Individuals utilizing golf carts on NSU property are expected to operate them in a safe and courteous manner..
 Golf cart operators found in violation of these safety procedures and/or misusing golf cart equipment may be subject to disciplinary action, including being prohibited from operating a golf cart on NSU property.
 This policy will be enforced by NSU Public Safety and the local police.

 The following are basic rules of operating and maintaining golf carts used for work transportation on the campus of Nova Southeastern University.

 Parking citations issued by the NSU Public Safety Department are valid unless determined otherwise.
-NSU parking citations can be appealed through the Public Safety Parking Services Division.
-Go to NSU's Parking Portal.
+NSU parking citations can ONLY be appealed online through the NSU's Parking Portal.